-Criteria JORC Code explanation Commentary The borehole was drilled to 80m Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Criteria JORC Code explanation Commentary the brine was encountered.
+Sample bottles are partly filled and rinsed with the brine to be sampled, emptied and then re-filled before the bottle top is installed and securely taped.
+Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representativity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-The borehole must be cleaned before sampling can commence Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Sample bottles are partly filled and rinsed with the brine to be sampled, emptied and then re-filled before the bottle top is installed and securely taped Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-A chain of custody was established for samples from drilling location to laboratory receipt.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+Analysis not being reported Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-A Competent person(CP) is used for oversight verification of sampling techniques, laboratory verification and reporting review 16 samples were taken of which 5 are control samples as per CP requirements Location of data points Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+A Competent person(CP) is used for oversight verification of sampling techniques, laboratory verification and reporting review Location of data points Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-Geographic positioning control for borehole location using both latitude and longitude and Gauss_Kruger POSGAR (WGS-84) Data spacing and distribution Data spacing for reporting of Exploration Results.
+Geographic positioning control for sample location using both latitude and longitude and Gauss Kruger POSGAR (WGS-84) Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied.
-A single borehole sample results being reported Samples taken every 6 metres within the borehole Orientation of • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-Boreholes drilled vertically to intersect salar horizontal layering
+Analysis not being reported

-Criteria JORC Code explanation Commentary data in relation to geological structure If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Sample security • The measures taken to ensure sample security.
-A chain of custody is established for samples from field to laboratory with each stage signed off and handed over Audits or reviews • The results of any audits or reviews of sampling techniques and data.
-Data collection, processing and analysis protocols aligned with industry best practice.
+Criteria JORC Code explanation Commentary Whether sample compositing has been applied.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Pits were excavated vertically to intersect salar horizontal layering Sample security • The measures taken to ensure sample security.
+A chain of custody for samples was in place from data collection point to acceptance and sign off from laboratory Audits or reviews • The results of any audits or reviews of sampling techniques and data. • Data collection, processing and analysis protocols aligned with industry best practice.